MostAwesomeDude/construct/docs/tunneling.rst

 Working with bytes subsets
 --------------------------

 Greedy* constructs consume as much data as possible.
 This is convenient when building from a list of unknown length but becomes a problem when parsing it back and the list needs to be separated from following data.
-This can be achieved either by prepending a count (see PrefixedArray) or by prepending a byte count:
+This can be achieved either by prepending an element count (see PrefixedArray) or by prepending a byte count:

 >>> Prefixed(VarInt, GreedyBytes).parse(b"\x05hello????remainins")
 b'hello'